how I paid off over $40,000 in debt

 - I got creative.
 Every time we needed to buy something, we thought do we really need this?
 If the answer was yes, we thought of different ways we could get it.
 Thrift store?
 Craigslist?
 Can we get by with borrowing it once?
 One time, our vacuum broke.
 Going without a vacuum is not really an option with two dogs who shed.
 We brainstormed, but couldn’t think of anything.
 Then one day my husband came home with a Dyson vacuum!
 His best friend was getting a new vacuum and so he gave us his old one.
 There were a few parts that weren’t working, so we replaced those for about $50.
 That vacuum is the best vacuum we have ever had!
 If we would have had to buy if new, it would have been almost $400!!!
 So get creative and think twice before you run to the store.

 - I opened up multiple savings accounts.
 My credit union is awesome and lets you have as many savings accounts as you want.
 I opened up extra saving accounts so that I could put specific savings in a safe spot.
 For example, I have a savings account called “insurance.”
 Each month I put in $80 so that when the 6 month bill comes due, I’m not scrambling for the money.
-I also have one for Christmas now (which works better for than cash since I buy a lot of my Christmas gifts online).
+I also have one for Christmas now (which works better than using cash since I buy a lot of my Christmas gifts online).
 Having the separate accounts was helpful to ear mark it and see what was saved for what instead of just seeing a ton of money in your account and wanting to spend it.

 - I brought in extra money.
 My husband worked extra and mowed my mom’s lawn.
 I sold clothes on eBay.
 The extra money was super helpful to accelerate our debt pay offs.